Police of Russia: 19th and 20th century

-By order of Pyotr Stolypin, at the Police Department, special courses were established to train the heads of detective departments.
+By order of Stolypin, at the Police Department, special courses were established to train the heads of detective departments.
 At the International Congress of Criminalists, held in Switzerland in 1913, the Russian detective police were recognized as the best in the world in solving crimes.

-The 3,500 strong police force of Petrograd provided the main opposition to the rioting, which marked the initial outbreak of the February Revolution.
+The then 3,500-strong police force of Petrograd provided the main opposition to the rioting, which marked the initial outbreak of the February Revolution.

 After the army units garrisoning the city defected, the police became the main target of the revolutionaries, and many were killed.
 The Police of the Russian Empire was dissolved on March 10, 1917, and on April 17, the Provisional Government established the People's Militia (Militsiya) as a new law enforcement body.

 Soviet Militsiya

-Decisions of the Provisional Government “On the approval of the militsiya” and "Temporary regulations on the police", issued on April 17, 1917, the "people's militia" was established.
-The people's militia is declared to be the executive body of state power at the local level, “directly under the jurisdiction of the zemstvo and city public administrations”.
+Following decisions of the Provisional Government "On the approval of the militsiya" and "Temporary regulations on the police", issued on April 17, 1917, the "people's militia" was established.
+The people's militia was declared to be the executive body of state power at the local level, directly under the jurisdiction of the zemstvo and city public administrations.

-Simultaneously with the state “people's militsiya”, the councils of workers 'deputies organized detachments of “workers' militsiya” and other armed formations, which were under the influence of various political forces, and sometimes outside them.
+Simultaneously with the state militsiya, the councils of workers' deputies organized detachments of "workers' militsiya" and other armed formations, which were under the influence of various political forces, and sometimes outside them.

 At the same time, the workers' militsiya was not subordinate to the commissars of the city militsiya.

 The Council of the Petrograd People's militsiya, formed on June 3 under the auspices of the Bolsheviks, came into conflict with the head of the city militsiya, issuing political slogans in connection with the refusal to pay additional payments for service in the workers' militsiya to workers receiving full wages in factories.
-The most important state structure will destroyed.

 The principle of self-organization of the forces of law and order was implemented by the Bolshevik Party for some time after October 1917.
-The decree of the NKVD "On the workers' militia" of October 28 (November 10) 1917 did not provide for the organizational forms of the state militia apparatus.
+The decree of the NKVD "On the workers' militia" of October 28, 1917 did not provide for the organizational forms of the state militia apparatus.

-The workers' militia bore the character of mass amateur organizations, was formed on the basis of voluntary squads, so it could not stop the rampant crime.
+The workers' militsiya bore the character of mass amateur organizations, and was formed on the basis of voluntary squads, so it could not stop the rampant crime.

-On May 10, 1918, the Collegium of the NKVD adopted an order: “The police exist as a permanent staff of persons performing special duties, the organization of the police should be carried out independently of the Red Army, their functions should be strictly delimited.”

-The militsiya was formed on March 10, 1917, replacing the former Russian police organizations of the Imperial government.
+On May 10, 1918, the Collegium of the NKVD adopted an order: "The police exist as a permanent staff of persons performing special duties, the organization of the police should be carried out independently of the Red Army, their functions should be strictly delimited."The militsiya was formed on March 10, 1917, replacing the former Russian police organizations of the Imperial government.
 There were detachments of the people's militsiya and the workers' militsiya that were organized as paramilitary police units.
 After the dissolution of the Soviet Union, the militsiya continued to exist in Russia until March 1, 2011.